William Baker (colonist): Farmer and storekeeper

 Land grant records in 1801 indicate that Baker had twelve acres of maize and wheat under cultivation with another twelve acres lying fallow, and that he owned one horse, four goats and 22 hogs.
-His two unpaid servants were recorded as still being present on the farm.
+His two unpaid servants were recorded as still being present on the farm.In 1800 Baker also bought and began operating a public house, The Royal Oak, selling alcohol to convicts and settlers in Windsor.